HomeBMW

 Infotainment system

-The 2025 M2 gains the latest infotainment operating system, iDrive 8.5, which we’ve found easy to use.
-It allows voice control of more functions, such as cabin temperature and ventilation, or even the heated steering wheel (when fitted).
-Voice control has enabled BMW to reduce the number of physical controls.
+We’ve found the infotainment system in the M2 easy to use, allowing voice control of several functions such as cabin temperature and ventilation, and even the heated steering wheel (when fitted).
+This has enabled BMW to reduce the number of physical controls.
 Augmented reality for the navigation system is optional.

 BMW Curved Display

-This standard feature includes a 12.3-inch configurable driver information display and a 14.9-inch infotainment touchscreen in one curved unit.
-We think it brings a high-tech feel to the cabin.
+This standard feature includes a 12.3-inch configurable driver information display and a 14.9-inch infotainment touchscreen — all in one curved unit.
+We think it brings a great high-tech feel to the cabin.
 A head-up display is on the options list.

 Harman Kardon surround-sound system

-Although the M2’s engine and exhaust make sweet music together, we like this standard audio setup immensely.
+Although the M2’s engine and exhaust system make their own sweet music together, we like this standard audio setup a lot.

 Engine